Sergio Grinstein, PhD

 Two major areas are under study in my laboratory.
 The first one investigates the molecular mechanisms utilized by white blood cells to eliminate infectious organisms.
 More specifically, we are studying the processes whereby macrophages and neutrophils migrate to sites of infection, ingest microbes and destroy them, as well as the strategies used by certain microorganisms to outsmart the immune system and avoid killing.

-The second area deals with the regulation of ion transport and pH of intracellular compartments.
+The second area deals with the role and regulation of ion transport and pH of intracellular compartments.
 We have devised means of measuring the pH and ionic composition of individual organelles within intact live cells and are currently investigating the identity and properties of the molecules responsible for transport of ions and for intracellular acid/base regulation.